DaveSkender/Stock.Indicators/docs/_indicators/Marubozu.md

 - This method returns a time series of all available indicator values for the `quotes` provided.
 - It always returns the same number of elements as there are in the historical quotes.
 - It does not return a single incremental indicator value.
 - The candlestick pattern is indicated on dates where `Signal` is `Signal.BullSignal` or `Signal.BearSignal`.
-There is no intrinsic confirmation available for this pattern.
+- There is no intrinsic basis or confirmation signal information provided for this pattern.

 {% include candle-result.md %}